markcmurphy/devdocs-portal/Banners.md

+Marketing APIs support demand generation and loyalty programs.
+They include Coupons, Banners, and Gift Certificates.

 ## Banners

 Banners available to display on a store.

-Banners are part of Marketing.
-Marketing APIs support demand generation and loyalty programs.

 |Resource / Endpoint|Description|
 |-|-|